• Skip to primary navigation

 Whether you studied music in school or have never played before, I'd recommend starting with the Faber Piano Adventures All-In-One Piano Course (affiliate).
 It reviews basic music theory while helping you learn classic tunes and original pieces that are fun to play.
 The spiral binding helps it lay flat on the music stand, too.

-If you are more familiar with basic music theory or have already played around with the piano, start with the Accelerated Piano Adventures book instead, as it covers the material at a faster pace.
+If you have played the piano in the past but need a refresher, start with the Accelerated Piano Adventures book instead, as it covers the material at a faster pace.

 teenage girl playing a beginning piano piece on a brown piano